MarkDickinson/mvs38j_utils/mvs38j/README.txt

 These are utilities I have needed to create to let my Turnkey3 MVS3.8J system look after itself.

 These are stable.
-Any updates (and probably still abending) versions containing updates, bug-fixes and major enhancements are probably available on a use at your own risk basis on my website at http://mdickinson.dyndns.org/hercules/downloads/index.php
+Any updated (and probably still abending) versions containing updates, bug-fixes and major enhancements are probably available on a use at your own risk basis on my website at http://mdickinson.dyndns.org/hercules/downloads/index.php